 - Phase 1 (COMPLETED): Stewardship, repair, and reinterpretation the Glen Burnie House and Gardens, installation of a new Spring Garden, and repurposement of existing spaces for maximum use.
 The Glen Burnie House reopened in June 2014, Kathie's Spring Garden, a garden classroom, a restored Greenhouse, a research library, and a reconfigured Rose Garden, Museum Lobby, and Museum Store opened in 2015.
 Installation of new accessible garden paths and a new creative learning studio in 2016 will complete this phase.

-- Phase 2 (FUNDRAISING NOW!): Increase capacity to serve the greater Valley community by transforming the 214-acre MSV campus into Virginia's largest—and the Valley's only—art park, while maintaining the last working farm in Winchester City limits.
-Construct a new entrance and trailhead that connects to the City's Green Circle Walking Trail; install three miles of hiking, walking, running, and biking trails; open four pedestrian entrances connecting the MSV to surrounding neighborhoods and downtown; create garden structures ("follies") and contemporary art installations along the trail system; construct an environmentally innovative Parking Garden; create and install an event lawn which will serve as both a garden and space to host MSV programs; and construct a barn-like horticultural facility to provide support services for the landscape.
-Projected cost: approximately $7 million.
+- Phase 2 (FUNDRAISING COMPLETE): Increase capacity to serve the greater Valley community by transforming the 214-acre MSV campus into Virginia's largest—and the Valley's only—art park, while maintaining the last working farm in Winchester City limits.
+Construct a new entrance and trailhead that connects to the City's Green Circle Walking Trail; install three miles of hiking, walking, running, and biking trails; open four pedestrian entrances connecting the MSV to surrounding neighborhoods and downtown; create garden structures ("follies") and contemporary art installations along the trail system; construct an environmentally innovative Parking Garden; and create and install an event lawn which will serve as both a garden and space to host MSV programs.
+Projected cost: approximately $9 million.
+Learn more about The Trails at the MSV.

 - Phase 3: Construct a new site Orientation Center, install an ornamental Crab Apple Orchard on the south lawn, create new entrances into the formal gardens, renovate the Water Garden, and install restrooms at the Hands-on Barn.